 One of the biggest complaints women have during their menopausal years is the irritating and uncomfortable symptom of hot flushes.
 In fact, a nine-year study undertaken in a sample of Melbourne women demonstrated that only 17% of women did not experience hot flushes during the transition into menopause!
 So what can you do to decrease the occurrence and severity of hot flushes?
 Herbal medicine may just be the answer.

-Sage has been used traditionally in folk medicine as a treatment for excessive sweating and hot flushes, and the fresh leaves are reported to have the best effect.
+Sage has been used traditionally in folk medicine as a treatment for excessive sweating and hot flushes.
+The fresh leaves are reported to have the best effect.
 In fact, a study was carried out to determine just how effective sage is in relieving hot flushes, with 71 women given a once-daily dose of fresh sage leaves over a two-month period.
-The results were amazing- there was a 50% reduction in symptoms by 4 weeks and by 8 weeks it had increased to a 64% reduction.
+The results were amazing.
+There was a 50% reduction in symptoms by 4 weeks and by 8 weeks it had increased to a 64% reduction.
 It’s a simple and effective treatment as a tea so keep fresh sage leaves in your fridge (or better yet grow a small plant yourself!) and consume daily.

-Other herbs that have been shown to be effective in decreasing hot flushes are Black Cohosh, Hops, Zizyphus and Red Clover.
-Your Naturopath can prescribe an individualised herbal formula for you, along with more diet and lifestyle tips to make your transition through menopause a smooth one.
+In addition, other herbs that have been shown to be effective in decreasing hot flushes are Black Cohosh, Hops, Zizyphus and Red Clover.
+Your Naturopath can prescribe an individualised herbal formula for you.
+Along with herbs there would be more diet and lifestyle tips to make your transition through menopause a smooth one.

 Bommer S, Klein P & Suter A, 2011, First-time proof of sage’s tolerability and efficacy in menopausal women with hot flushes, Advances in Therapy 28(6) 490-500 https://www.ncbi.nlm.nih.gov/pubmed/21630133